 Despite this, they also pose quite a lot of danger to other vehicles on the roads of Florida because of their length, size, speed, and blind spots.
 The highways and back roads of Florida are inundated with traffic.
 You simply can't get around it.

 Our Miami truck accident attorney shares below five reasons why trucks pose so much danger.

 Big rigs are so large that they have a slew of blind spots on all sides.
 These prevent the drivers from being able to see the other vehicles around them on the road.
 If a car is traveling in the blind spot of a truck, it is in danger to be involved in an accident.

 - Sometimes in the front

 That's why it's never a good idea to drive directly alongside a big rig.
 If you cannot see the driver of the truck in the side-view mirror, the driver cannot see you.

 Acceleration and Braking

-Tractor trailer drivers are usually on the road for anywhere from 11 to 14 consecutive hours at a time without a break.
-There are hours of service regulations in place by the Federal Motor Carrier Safety Administration (FMCSA) that require drivers to take breaks lasting ten consecutive hours or more when driving for the periods mentioned earlier.
+Tractor-trailer drivers are usually on the road for anywhere from 11 to 14 consecutive hours at a time without a break.
+That is why there are hours of service regulations in place by the Federal Motor Carrier Safety Administration (FMCSA) that require drivers to take breaks lasting ten consecutive hours or more when driving for the mentioned periods.

 Weight, Size, and Length of the Big Rig